LanceGin/dotp/README.md

 ## Feature

-* Generate a `otpauth url` with the b32 encoded string
 * Create and verify a HOTP object
 * Create and verify a TOTP object
+* Generate a `otpauth url` with the b32 encoded string
+* Support for OTP tokens encrypted with SHA1, SHA256, SHA384 and SHA512

 ### Installation